vitalik/django-ninja/docs/docs/tutorial/django-pydantic.md

 ### Overriding fields

-To change default annotation for some field or add new one just use annotated attributes as usual.
+To change default annotation for some field, or to add a new field, just use annotated attributes as usual.

 ```Python hl_lines="1 2 3 4 8"
 class GroupSchema(ModelSchema):